BICENTENNIAL TRIBUTE

 B: Oh, my head - how it aches! - the horrors of digestion!
 I wonder how Buonaparte’s dinner agrees with him?

-H: In the name of St .
-Francis and his wife of Snow!
-You shall become a loup garou (B, inexpert in the French language, frowns) - a solitary hobgoblin
+H: In the name of St. Francis and his wife of Snow!
+You shall become a loup garou (B, inexpert in the French language, frowns) - a solitary hobgoblin - a hibernating woodland shrew

-B: Humph! - what have I do with frittering away my time among dowagers and unmarried girls? (chooses the evening's cigars) - now, if it advanced any serious affair, it were some excuse - but, with the unmarried, it is a hazardous speculation - and tiresome enough - heigho Hobby - I shall remain in mine island with my little sensual comforts about me - and yawn up something oriental for Murray
+B: Go away with you! - what have I to do with frittering away my time among dowagers and unmarried girls? (chooses the evening's cigars) - now, if it advanced any serious affair, it were some excuse - but, with the unmarried, it is a hazardous speculation - and tiresome enough (yawns) - heigho, Hobby! - I shall remain in mine island with my little sensual comforts about me - and scribble up something oriental for Murray between the hours of two and three

 H ponders - and, knowing his friend well, is inspired